Scalable and Low-Latency Federated Learning with Cooperative Mobile Edge Networking: Learning Algorithm Design for CFEL

 \subsection{Prior Algorithms as Special Cases}

-When the topology of edge backhaul $\mathcal{G}$ is fully connected and the edge models from all servers are averaged in each global aggregation round, CE-FedAvg reduces to hierarchical SGD (H-SGD) \cite{wang2022demystifying}.
-Also, when there exists only one cluster, and all devices send their local models to a single edge server for model aggregation after $\tau$ local iterations (i.e., $m=1$).
-CE-FedAvg reduces to FedAvg \cite{mcmahan2017communication}.
+When the topology of edge backhaul $\mathcal{G}$ is fully connected and the edge models from all servers are averaged in each global aggregation round, CE-FedAvg essentially reduces to Hier-FAvg \cite{wang2022demystifying} with the same model update rule.
+Also, when there exists only one cluster, and all devices send their local models to a single edge server for model aggregation after $\tau$ local iterations (i.e., $m=1$), CE-FedAvg reduces to FedAvg \cite{mcmahan2017communication}.
 Moreover, when each cluster only contains one edge device, and each device communicates with its neighboring device after $q \tau$ iterations (i.e., $n=m$), CE-FedAvg reduces to decentralized local SGD \cite{wang2021cooperative}.
 Therefore, the existing algorithms can be viewed as special cases of CE-FedAvg.
 However, due to the generality of CE-FedAvg, its convergence analysis presents significant new challenges.
-As one of the main contributions in this paper, the convergence analysis will be elaborated in the next section.
+As one of the main contributions in this paper, the convergence analysis of CE-FedAvg will be elaborated in the next section.